QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 #### Solar irradiance
 To get the irradiance on the collector plane the beam horizontal irradiance \(G_{\text{b,hor}}\) and diffuse horizontal irradiance \(G_{\text{d,hor}}\) from the weather data must be converted.
 For both conversions the incidence angle \(\theta\) and therefore the position of the sun in the sky is needed.
 For calculation of the sun position Algorithm 5 from [^GrenaFiveNewAlg] is used, as an good compromise between calculation speed and accuracy.
-To get the best estimation of the sun position over a timestep the middle of the timestep is used with consideration of the sunrise and sunset.
+To get the best estimation of the sun position over a time step the middle of the time step is used with consideration of the sunrise and sunset.
 The output is the sun zenith \(\Theta_s\) and sun azimuth \(\Phi_s\) which can be used to calculate the angle of incidence on the collector with

 $$ \Theta = arccos(cos(\beta)cos(\Theta_s) + sin(\beta)sin(\Theta_s)cos(\Phi_s - \gamma)). $$